CHC30113 Certificate III in Early Childhood Education and Care

 - Healthy nutrition for children

 As per the training package, this qualification has no prerequisites.In order to qualify for this course, you will be required to complete a pre-training review and a Language Literacy and Numeracy test.

 Students under the age of 16 are required to attend an interview prior to the acceptance of their enrolment.

-Students will be required to complete 150 hours of work placements with a variety of age groups to meet the training package requirements and to ensure that you have gained the practical skills and knowledge to work in the industry.
+Students will be required to complete 240 hours of work placements (in 2 blocks of 120 hours) with a variety of age groups to meet the training package requirements and to ensure that you have gained the practical skills and knowledge to work in the industry.

 You’ve got this!

 Work placement gives you the opportunity to develop your practical skills in a professional early childhood service such as Childcare Centre, Pre-school, Kindergarten etc with different age group.

 You will work under the guidance of professional early childhood educators and gain first-hand experience as an important part of your training.

 This helps ensure that you obtain the practical skills and experience required to thrive within the early childhood education and care industry and helps you get job-ready.